JSydll/docker-yocto-env/Readme.md

   the `--command <command>` parameter to the `launch.sh` script.

+## System requirements

+The main requirements to use this environment are

+- `bash`, and
+- `Docker` (see [official documentation](https://docs.docker.com/engine/install/) for guidance how to install Docker).

+They will be installed when you use the `./setup-host.sh` script.

+For development, it is also recommended to use `shellcheck` for clean scripting.
+Run it with `shellcheck ./*.sh ./*.inc` on this code base.

+The setup was tested on

+- `Ubuntu 20.04` and `Ubuntu 22.04`.

 ## Integration

 The straight forward way to integrate the environment into a Yocto stack is to load this repo as `git submodule`.